seanmwalker/meteor-test-package/README.md

 meteor-test-package
 ===================

 Just a test package used for atmosphere and meteorite testing.
+It's not to be used for any real purpose in an application.